francescogerardomarra/its/modulo26/5_security_hello_world.md

  * <p>
  * Flow:
  * 1. The JWT token is generated with various claims (subject, role, permissions) and signed with a secret key.
- * 2. The generated token can be returned to the user (e.g. after a successful login).
+ * 2. The generated token can be returned to the user (e.g., after a successful login).
  * 3. When the token is sent back to the server, it can be validated to ensure the user is authenticated and authorized.
  * 4. Claims from the token can be extracted and used to make authorization decisions.
  */
 @Component
 public class AdminTokenProvider {

   // Injected properties for secret key and various claims.
   @Value("${jwt.secret}")
   private String secretKeyString;

   @Value("${admin.jwt.claim.sub}")
   private String subject;  // The subject for the JWT comes from properties file.

   @Value("${admin.jwt.claim.role}")
   private String role;  // The role claim comes from properties file.

   @Value("${admin.jwt.claim.permission}")
   private String permissions;  // Permissions are specified in the properties file.

   @Value("${admin.jwt.claim.expiration.ms}")
   private long expirationTime;  // Token expiration time is specified in the properties file.

   /**
    * Generates a JWT token with the subject, role, permissions, and expiration time.
    * <p>
    * This method uses the JJWT library to create a JWT token, adds claims (such as subject, role, and permissions),
    * sets the issued and expiration times, and signs the token with the secret key.
    *
    * @return The generated JWT token as a string.
    */
   public String generateToken() {
     /**
      * Initializes the secret key from the provided secret string in the application properties.
      * This secret key is used to sign the JWT token with the HS512 algorithm.
      *
      * The secret key is passed to the `SecretKeySpec` constructor to create a `Key` object
      * which will be used to sign the JWT token.
      */
     Key secretKey = new SecretKeySpec(secretKeyString.getBytes(), SignatureAlgorithm.HS512.getJcaName());

     return Jwts.builder()
             .setSubject(subject)  // Set the subject for the JWT token (admin identity).
             .claim("role", role)  // Add the user's role to the claims.
             .claim("permissions", permissions)  // Add the user's permissions to the claims.
             .setIssuedAt(new Date())  // Set the current date/time as the token issue date.
             .setExpiration(new Date(System.currentTimeMillis() + expirationTime))  // Set the token expiration time.
             .signWith(secretKey, SignatureAlgorithm.HS512)  // Sign the token with the secret key using HS512 algorithm.
             .compact();  // Return the JWT token as a string.
   }

   /**
    * Extracts and parses the claims from the provided JWT token.
    * <p>
    * The JWT token is parsed using the secret key, and the claims are returned in the form of a `Claims` object.
    * The claims can include subject, role, permissions, and expiration date, which are used for authorization checks.
    *
    * @param token The JWT token from which the claims will be extracted.
    * @return The claims extracted from the JWT token.
    */
   public Claims getClaims(String token) {
     /**
      * Initializes the secret key from the provided secret string in the application properties.
      * This secret key is used to sign the JWT token with the HS512 algorithm.
      *
      * The secret key is passed to the `SecretKeySpec` constructor to create a `Key` object.
      */
     Key secretKey = new SecretKeySpec(secretKeyString.getBytes(), SignatureAlgorithm.HS512.getJcaName());

     // Parse the JWT token and extract the claims using the secret key. return Jwts.parserBuilder()
             .setSigningKey(secretKey)  // Set the secret key to validate the JWT signature.
             .build()
             .parseClaimsJws(token)  // Parse the JWT and extract claims.
             .getBody();  // Return the claims body (excluding the header and signature).
   }

   /**
    * Validates the provided JWT token.
    * <p>
    * This method validates the token by checking if the signature is correct and if the token has expired.
    * If the token is valid, it returns `true`; otherwise, it returns `false`.
    *
    * @param token The JWT token to validate.
    * @return `true` if the token is valid, `false` if the token is invalid or expired.
    */
   public boolean validateToken(String token) {
     try {
       // Extract claims from the token to check validity.
       Claims claims = getClaims(token);

       // Check if the token has expired by comparing the expiration date with the current time.
       Date expirationDate = claims.getExpiration();
       if (expirationDate.before(new Date())) {
         throw new JwtException("Token has expired");  // Token has expired, throw an exception.
       }

       // Token is valid if not expired and signature is correct. return true;
     } catch (JwtException e) {
-            // Return false if the token is invalid (e.g. incorrect signature, expired). return false;
+      // Return false if the token is invalid (e.g., incorrect signature, expired). return false;
     }
   }
 }
 ````